We plan to update this post as more information is released on the rollout of the coronavirus vaccine.

 What's taking so long?

 Health departments across our region have made similar statements regarding the number of vaccine doses they've received from the federal government so far.
-All have said in some form that their efforts will focus on health care workers and first responders until supply ramps up.

 Where will I be able to get a vaccine?